Pricing

 4. Continue

 Start a new chat.
 Claude calls get_briefing again and reads the briefing you just saved.
 The cycle repeats.
-From your perspective, it's one continuous conversation that never degrades — each segment runs at peak quality.
+From your perspective, it's one continuous conversation — each segment runs inside its tested safe zone, at peak quality.

 Why split sessions?
 Research shows all AI models lose quality as conversations get longer.
 Nimgir doesn't fight this — it works with it.
 Short, high-quality segments with structured handovers beat one long degrading session every time.